 Andersen Construction met its goal to have the roof and exterior of our new building weatherproofed by December.

-In 2016, 178 babies were welcomed at the WhidbeyHealth Family Birthplace.
+Approximately 200 babies are born each year at the WhidbeyHealth Family Birthplace.
+Through Feb.
+21 of this year, we have welcomed 23 babies.
 Look for a brand new birth center in the inpatient wing coming in 2017.